When contemplating a property, business or other asset acquisition, asset protection must be an important consideration.

 (3) Subsection (2) does not limit the ways of establishing the transferor’s main purpose in making a transfer.

 Whilst there is no absolute strategy to keep all assets safe, the best advice is to start with the optimal structure in the first place.
-Starting a business?
-Look to get your affairs in order at the outset, as opposed to taking corrective action in the future.
+Get your affairs in order at the outset, as opposed to taking corrective action in the future.